elastic/detection-rules/hunting/okta/docs/docs/defense_evasion_multiple_application_sso_authentication_repeat_source.md

 ## Metadata

 - **Author:** Elastic
 - **Description:** This hunting query identifies when a user authenticates to multiple applications using Single Sign-On (SSO) from the same source.
-Adversaries may attempt to authenticate to multiple applications using SSO to gain unauthorized access to sensitive data or resources.
-Adversaries also rely on refreshn tokens to maintain access to applications and services.
+Adversaries may attempt to authenticate to multiple applications using SSO to gain unauthorised access to sensitive data or resources.
+Adversaries also rely on refresh tokens to maintain access to applications and services.
 This query identifies when a source IP authenticates to more than 15 applications using SSO within a 5-minute window.

 - **UUID:** `03bce3b0-6ded-11ef-9282-f661ea17fbcc`
 - **Integration:** [okta](https://docs.elastic.co/integrations/okta)